 Upon retirement, death, resignation, or other termination, a Plan participant's vested account becomes distributable as a lump sum.
 Plan participants may elect to directly roll over eligible Plan distributions into individual retirement accounts or other qualified plans.
 Distributions are made in cash from the investment funds, if the participant so elects, and in whole shares of QEP or Questar common stock.
 Fractional shares are paid in cash.
-If a participant whose account balance is less than \$1,000 fails to make a distribution election, the account balance will be distributed to the participant whose account balance is between \$1,000 and \$5,000 fails to make a distribution election, the account balance will be converted to cash and rolled over to an Individual Retirement Account set up for the participant.
+If a participant whose account balance is less than \$1,000 fails to make a distribution election, the account balance will be distributed to the participant as soon as possible, but not earlier than 60 days after the date on which such participant is advised of the termination election choices.
+If a participant whose account balance is between \$1,000 and \$5,000 fails to make a distribution election, the account balance will be converted to cash and rolled over to an Individual Retirement Account set up for the participant.
 If the account balance is greater than \$5,000, the participant may elect to leave the account balance in the Plan until April 1 of the calendar year after the participant reaches age 70 1⁄2, at which point a distribution must be made.
 If the participant dies prior to a distribution, the account balance will be distributed within five years after the participant's death unless the beneficiary is the participant's surviving spouse, in which case the beneficiary may elect to delay the distribution until the participant would have attained age 70 1⁄2.